Snowfakery vs Smock-It: What’s Best for Salesforce Test Data Generation?

 Snowfakery is ideal for generating large volumes of test data (up to 10 million records per day) and offers YAML-driven templates for customization.
 However, it requires manual setup for relationships, dependent picklists, and required fields, making it better suited for advanced users comfortable with scripting.

 Smock-It, on the other hand, provides a simpler and more automated CLI-based approach, allowing direct record insertion with automatic relationship handling, required field inclusion, and real-time dependent picklist selection.
-While its record limit is lower (2,00,000/day), it simplifies data generation for Salesforce admins and developers who need quick and efficient test data creation without extensive scripting.
+It also supports uploading the same dataset across multiple authenticated Salesforce orgs, making it useful for QA teams working in parallel environments.
+While its record limit is lower (3,00,000/day), Smock-It simplifies data generation for Salesforce admins and developers who need quick, consistent, and efficient test data creation without extensive scripting.

-In short, choose Snowfakery for high-volume, complex data needs and YAML-based customization and Smock-It for its ease of use, automation, and direct Salesforce data insertion.
+In short, choose Snowfakery for high-volume, complex data needs and YAML-based customization, and Smock-It for ease of use, automation, and seamless data insertion across orgs.

 Let’s Talk!